BlueBrain/eFEL/docs/source/eFeatures.rst

 ~~~~~~~~~~~~~

 `SpikeShape`_ : Slope of the V, dVdt phasespace plot at the beginning of every spike

-(at the point where the derivative crosses the DerivativeThreshold)
+(at the point where the derivative crosses the DerivativeThreshold).
+This feature can used for AP phase analysis.

 - **Required features**: AP_begin_indices
 - **Parameters**: AP_phaseslope_range (default=2)